drewlinsley/dc_webapp/README.md

 x8 / pclpslabserrecit3 setup

 We currently run the webservice under youssef@pclpslabserrecit3.services.brown.edu (VM3) and the CNN guess server under x8.clps.brown.edu.
-Opening a remote tunnel on from x8 to VM3, run on x8:
+Opening a remote tunnel from x8 to VM3, run on x8:

 	autossh -M 20000 -R 7777:localhost:7777 -N youssef@pclpslabserrecit3.services.brown.edu

-(TODO: Drew: Why did you use monitor port 20000 on autossh?)
+(TODO: Drew: Why did you use monitor port 20000 on autossh?
+Sven: Because I'm crazy like that.)

 From the guess_server, images are expected to be in ../images.
 On x8, this folder is symlinked to /media/data_gluster/attention/dc_webapp/images.
 To synchronize the image dataset from VM3 to x8, run on x8: